crc-org/vfkit/doc/usage.md

 - `--restful-URI`

-The URI (address) of the restful service.
+The URI (address) of the RESTful service.
 The default is `tcp://localhost:8081`.
 Valid schemes are `tcp`, `none`, or `unix`.
 In the case of unix, the "host" portion would be a path to where the unix domain socket will be stored.
-A scheme of `none` disables the restful service.
+A scheme of `none` disables the RESTful service.

 ### Virtual Machine Resources